Pam Cox: Politics

 In 1994, Cox joined the Labour Party.
-She has been a New Town and Christ Church councillor since May 2021, and on 5 November 2022 she became the Labour Party prospective parliamentary candidate in the 2024 general election for Colchester.
+She was elected as a New Town and Christ Church councillor on Colchester City Council in May 2021, and on 5 November 2022 she became the Labour Party prospective parliamentary candidate in the 2024 general election for Colchester.
 At the election, she took the seat from the Conservative Party with 18,804 votes, a majority of 18.4% over the Conservative candidate James Cracknell who won 10,554 votes.
 Her election to Parliament made her the first Labour MP to win the seat since Charles Delacourt-Smith in the 1945 general election and the first woman to represent the constituency in its history.

 In September 2024, Cox followed the Labour government in voting to means test the Winter Fuel Payment, so only low-income pensioners who claimed Pension Credit would receive it.
 After facing criticism by the Colchester Liberal Democrats, Cox said she did not want to vote for this measure but that it was necessary for the Labour government to make "tough decisions" to stabilise the country.
 In October 2024, she gave her support to the Labour government's offer of £1 million to Essex County Council to fund its own financial assistance scheme for pensioners affected by this change.

 In November 2024 and June 2025, Cox voted in favour of the Terminally Ill Adults (End of Life) Bill at its second and third readings, which proposes to legalise assisted dying for terminally ill adults in England and Wales.
 This made her the only MP in North Essex to vote for the bill.
-Explaining her support for the bill, Cox said she believed in personal freedom and the free choice for people to do want they with their own bodies as long as it is within the law, including the ability to choose "a compassionate and dignified death", while also maintaining that there must be legal safeguards in place to "ensure that only those with the capacity to make a clear, settled and informed decision are eligible".
+Explaining her support for the bill, Cox said she believed in personal freedom and the free choice for people to do what they want with their own bodies as long as it is within the law, including the ability to choose "a compassionate and dignified death", while also maintaining that there must be legal safeguards in place to "ensure that only those with the capacity to make a clear, settled and informed decision are eligible".
 She also said there was "now a clear majority of the public who support a change in the law" and that the decision of Parliament should reflect this.
 Later that month, she voted in favour of the Crime and Policing Bill, which would decriminalise abortion for the entire duration of pregnancy.

+In September 2025, Cox resigned from Colchester City Council to focus on her parliamentary duties.